pChocz/orthodrome-calculator-spring/README.md

 - [ ] Link logic code to the Thymeleaf template
 - [ ] Set up automatic tests and confirm that application is working
 - [ ] Deploy a project to an external server
+- [ ] Additional milestone: Merge both (JavaFX and Spring) projects together so they can share the same CORE module

 ### Theory first